MarkXtenda/MarkXtenda/README.md

 # Hi 👋 I'm Mark

 I'm a starting out full-stack software engineer, driven by a passion for creating innovative and efficient applications.
-I recently finished an online course in software development and am now focused on improving my skills through hands-on projects and real-world experience.
+I recently finished a course in software development and am now focused on improving my skills through hands-on projects and real-world experience.

 ## Skills 🌱
 * HTML/CSS